 The church was probably built in the second half of the 13th century or at the beginning of the 14th century.
 Around 1500 a tower was added to it.
 In the years 1540-1668 it was an Evangelical church, then again the Roman Catholic church.
 During the Thirty Years War the church suffered, among others roof was destroyed.
 After a lightning strike in 1815, the building fell into complete ruin and remains in it until today.

-It was a building brick of field stones, with a narrow rectangular chancel from the east.
-The vestry was adjacent to the chancel on the north side.
-A quadrilateral tower was added to the western wall of the church’s nave.
-The ruins of the church, located on the hill, surrounds the remnants of the stone wall, with the lancet gate dating to the 14th-15th centuries.
+The church was a building made of erratic stones, aisleless, with a narrower rectangular chancel to the east.
+The sacristy adjoined the chancel from the north.
+A four-sided tower was added to the western gable wall of the nave of the church, made of erratic boulders and bog iron.
+The ruins of the church, situated on a hill, are surrounded by the remains of a stone wall, with a gate with an pointed passage, dating back to the 14th-15th centuries.